sampsyo/bril/docs/tools/bench.md

 * `mat-mul`: Multiplies two `nxn` matrices using the [naive][matmul] matrix multiplication algorithm.
 The matrices are randomly generated using a [linear congruential generator][rng].
 * `gcd`: Calculate Greatest Common Divisor (GCD) of two input positive integer using [Euclidean algorithm][euclidean_into].
 * 'euclid': Calculates the greatest common divisor between two large numbers using the [Euclidean Algorithm][euclid] with a helper function for the modulo operator.
+* `binary-fmt`: Print the binary format for the given positive integer.

 Credit for several of these benchmarks goes to Alexa VanHattum and Gregory Yauney, who implemented them for their [global value numbering project][gvnblog].